Subscribe to updates

 Forward Work Programme

 The committee was asked to note the attached documents showing the relevant items from the Overview and Scrutiny Forward Work Programme and the latest version of the strategy list for the Children, Education and Skills directorate.
-This included ongoing task groups and rapid scrutiny exercises, as well as scheduled agenda items for future meetings, such as updates on the Families First Partnership, Secondary Education Performance Outcomes, and the Young Carers Annual Performance Report.
+This included ongoing task groups and rapid scrutiny exercises, as well as future agenda items for upcoming committee meetings.

 Attendees